Iamrudrx/Student-Record-Management-System/README.md

 The application connects a **Java backend** with a **MySQL database** and provides a web-based frontend for performing student management operations.

-The system allows users to add, view, search, update, and delete student records.
+The system allows users to:

+* 👨‍🎓 Add student records
+* 📋 View all students
+* 🔍 Search students by ID
+* ✏️ Update student information
+* 🗑️ Delete student records
+* 📊 View student statistics

 ### 💡 Main Goal